← All varieties

 Uses

-Roane's White Crab: Downing describes this as a sub-variety of the Virginia Crab, about the same size, with a yellow skin.
+Roane's White Crab (Downing): A sub-variety of the foregoing, about the same size, with a yellow skin.
 It makes a rich, strong, bright liquor, and keeps throughout the summer, in a well-bunged cask, perfectly sweet.

-Beely's Crab: Warder notes that in Kentucky there is a variety known as Beely's Crab, with fruit of similar characters, but the tree is a better grower.
+Beely's Crab (Warder): In Kentucky there is a variety of this apple known as Beely's Crab, with fruit of similar characters, but the tree is a better grower.

 Other